2014 | The 1851 Trust

 February 12, 2015 – The Duchess Of Cambridge Visits Portsmouth – The Duchess of Cambridge visited Ben Ainslie Racing (BAR) headquarters in Portsmouth Old Town, England.
 During the visit, she met with BAR’s Design Team, who explained the innovative technology behind the America’s Cup racing.
 The visit also included a stop at the construction site of the new headquarters and BAR Visitor Centre, where the Duchess participated in an art project coordinated by Southsea arts company Strong Island.
 The final stop was at the Spinnaker Tower in Gunwharf Quays, where the Duchess was briefed on the construction of the headquarters, the BAR Visitor Centre, and shown the racecourse for the America’s Cup World Series event in July.
 The Duchess also met with local students and apprentices from City College, Southampton, who are building two ‘Docking Ribs’ in a combined project with BAR.

-June 16, 2017 – Attending The 1851 Trust Roadshow – The Duchess of Cambridge visited the 1851 Trust roadshow held at Docklands Sailing and Watersports Centre in London, United Kingdom.
-The event was organized by the 1851 Trust, which is the official charity of Land Rover BAR, and has been using the excitement of the America’s Cup to encourage young people to engage in STEM subjects and sustainability.
-Over 500 young people attended the school day of the Roadshows, with 700 young people participating over the weekends with their families.
-During the visit, the Duchess had the opportunity to witness some of the activities conducted by the 1851 Trust.
-Also, she spoke to Sir Ben Ainslie via video link to Bermuda, who also interacted with the pupils and answered their questions about the campaign and career opportunities within Land Rover BAR.
-The pupils were encouraged to appreciate the importance of STEM subjects, vital to the team and race boat development.
-The event also included canoeing, kayaking, stand-up paddle-boarding, and other activities to give the young people a taste of Bermudan island life, where the 35th America’s Cup is held.
-Teachers can access additional learning resources on BT STEM Crew to build on pupils’ enthusiasm during the America’s Cup in Bermuda.
+June 16, 2017 – Attending The 1851 Trust Roadshow – During her visit to the Docklands Sailing and Watersports Centre in London, United Kingdom, the Duchess of Cambridge participated in the 1851 Trust roadshow.
+The 1851 Trust, a charity associated with Land Rover BAR, organized the event to promote STEM subjects and sustainability among young people using the excitement of the America’s Cup.
+The roadshow attracted over 500 students during the school day and saw the participation of 700 young people and their families over the weekends.
+The Duchess observed various activities organized by the 1851 Trust.
+She engaged in a video call with Sir Ben Ainslie in Bermuda to discuss the campaign and career prospects within Land Rover BAR.
+The students were encouraged to recognize the significance of STEM subjects concerning team and race boat development.
+In addition to educational activities, the event offered canoeing, kayaking, stand-up paddle-boarding, and other activities to familiarize the youth with the Bermudan island life, where the 35th America’s Cup took place.
+Teachers were also provided access to supplementary learning resources on BT STEM Crew to nurture students’ interest in the America’s Cup and STEM disciplines further.

 July 31, 2022 – Visiting The 1851 Trust And Great Britain SailGP Team – The Duchess of Cambridge visited Plymouth to meet with young people participating in the Trust’s activities to promote sustainability and get a taste of the incredible speed and skill involved in the SailGP – the global racing championship in Plymouth that weekend.
 During her visit to Plymouth, she spent time with young people passionate about making a difference and learning about seagrass, an essential tool to counter climate change.
 Furthermore, the children helped make seagrass mats that can be planted off Plymouth Sound to improve marine health and contribute to blue carbon capture.
 Her Royal Highness also joined the British SailGP team aboard their F50 foiling catamaran and participated in a friendly race against their New Zealand rivals, with Sir Ben Ainslie at the helm.